David Sabo Kente: Political career

 Chief David Sabo Kente contested for the Taraba State Gubernatorial seat in the 2015 general elections under the platform of Social Democratic Party (SDP) against Darius Dickson Ishaku of Peoples Democratic Party (PDP) and Aisha Jummai Al-Hassan of All Progressives Congress (APC).
 They lost to Darius Dickson Ishaku of PDP.

 In 2017, DSK (as he is popularly known) decamped with over 25,000 supporters to All Progressives Congress (APC), which later led him to declare interest to contest again for All Progressives Congress′ ticket in the 2019 Governorship election in Taraba State.

 David Sabo Kente has joined the race again to contest for the 2023 Taraba Governorship election under his party APC.
 So far, he has the likes of Abubakar Sani Danladi, Garba Umar UTC, Ezekiel Irmiya Afukonyo, Saleh Mamman, Yusuf Abubakar Yusuf, Danladi Kifasi and Emmanuel Bwacha to battle for the primary ticket under the All Progressives Congress platform.

 Charity and philanthropy

-Through his ″DSK Foundation″, he has impacted and continue to touch the lives of the people of Taraba and Nigeria at large.
-His act of philanthropy has offered over hundred of students scholarships over the years to help them further their education.
-He is also a huge donor to orphanages and has been disbursing foodstuffs to people on several occasions and during festive periods.
+Through his ″DSK Foundation″, he has impacted and continued to impact the lives of the people of Taraba and Nigeria.
+His acts of philanthropy have offered over a hundred students scholarships over the years to help them further their education.
+He is also a significant donor to orphanages and has been disbursed foodstuffs to people on several occasions and during festive periods.